mamokarz/sample-multi-platform/README.md

 So if `WIN32` is defined, `pal_libraries` will contain _pal_win_1_, _pal_win_2_, and _pal_win_3_, if not, this variable will contain _pal_linux_1_, _pal_linux_2_, and _pal_linux_3_.
 Other configurations may be necessary, for example, if you are using Clang as your compiler, you will need to make a more complex decision, because Clang uses pthread library on both Linux and Windows.
 If it is the case, the reliable way is to use the cmake variable `CMAKE_C_COMPILER_ID`.

-#### Including _config.cmake_
+#### Including `config.cmake`

-For this sample, we decide to include the _config.cmake_ in the root of the cmake project, to do that, we need to add in the `CMAKE_MODULE_PATH` a path to the directory where we stored our own _.cmake_ files, and after that we just need to include the _config_ one.
+For this sample, we decide to include the `config.cmake` in the root of the cmake project, to do that, we need to add in the `CMAKE_MODULE_PATH` a path to the directory where we stored our own `.cmake` files, and after that we just need to include the _config_ one.

 ```cmake
 list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_LIST_DIR}/cmake")
 include(config)
 ```

-#### Cmake hierarchy
+#### CMake hierarchy

-Cmake works with hierarchy of directories, so, build a _CMakeLists.txt_ will include all _CMakeLists.txt_ included by **add_subdirectory**.
-The _CMakeLists.txt_ in the root include the PAL, monitor, tests and samples.
+CMake works with hierarchy of directories, so, build a `CMakeLists.txt` will include all `CMakeLists.txt` included by **add_subdirectory**.
+The `CMakeLists.txt` in the root include the PAL, monitor, tests and samples.

 ```cmake
 add_subdirectory(pal)